Him (2025 film): Production

+Development

 Zack Akers and Skip Bronkie wrote a spec script initially titled Goat—in reference to the sports term "greatest of all time" (GOAT)—and took it out for sale with WME in April 2022.
 In June 2022, Monkeypaw Productions, in a deal with Universal Pictures, bought the script.
 At the end of the year, the script was voted onto the Black List of best unproduced screenplays in 2022.
 In January 2024, Justin Tipping was announced as the director with Marlon Wayans starring, and later Tyriq Withers joined the cast.
 In February, Julia Fox joined the cast.
 The film was retitled Him with the setting of its release date in September 2025.

+Filming

 Principal photography was completed by November 2024.
 The production budget had a net cost of $27 million.
 It was filmed on location in and around Albuquerque, New Mexico.
 Spaceport America was used as an exterior location.

 Music

 Bobby Krlic had composed the score for the film by April 2025.
 The film's soundtrack was released on September 19, 2025.
 On September 4, 2025, "Swim" by Guapdad 4000 and Mavi, and "Tip Toe" by Tierra Whack were released as singles from the soundtrack.
 "Blitz" was released by Jean Dawson as the soundtrack's third single on September 10, 2025.
 The soundtrack's fourth single, "Him" by Denzel Curry, was released on September 18, 2025.
 The soundtrack released on September 19, 2025, alongside the film.